rockyhaque/resource-corner/README.md

 ## Introduction

 Welcome to **resource-corner**!
-This repository, curated by [Rocky Haque](https://www.linkedin.com/in/rockyhaque), serves as a comprehensive collection of diverse resources, including:
+This repository, created by [Rocky Haque](https://www.linkedin.com/in/rockyhaque), serves as a comprehensive collection of diverse resources, including:

 - **Links**: Curated links to valuable articles, tutorials, and external resources.
 - **Notes**: Detailed notes on various topics to help with study and review.